Welcome to the Home Page of the U.S. Air Force Test Pilot School

 To learn more about the history of Test Pilot School, click here.

 The next application cycle will be announced around April 2015.
-Those who wish to apply can expect to submit an entire package but details will follow in the next announcement.
+Those who wish to apply or re-apply can expect to submit an entire package by early June 2015, but details will follow in the next announcement.

 For a list of questions and answers on Admissions requirements, click here.